janimattiellonen/discgolf-diary/tekniikka.md

 This document tries to split up the different parts that are needed for successfull disc golfing: opening shots, timing, weight shifts, putting etc. Each part includes videos and other material I have found useful.

+All throws mentioned in this article are RHBH (Right Hand BackHand) throws, unless specified otherwise.

 ## Throwing / opening shots